How to Apply

 1 — Caddie at a club for a minimum of one season (two full seasons preferred).
 Your caddying record will be verified with your club’s caddie master.

-2 — Complete the J. Wood Platt scholarship application, which will be open on August 1.
-This must be completed by Oct.
-31.
+2 — Complete the online J. Wood Platt scholarship application by October 31.

 6 — Schedule and attend an interview with members of the Platt’s Board of Trustees and the Platt Scholarship Director.
-These will be held in March.
+These will be held in March of 2020.

 7 — Obtain a copy of what is commonly referred to as your School Award Letter and send it to the Platt offices.
 This is a listing of all grants, loans, and scholarships that you will receive in your upcoming college academic year.
 You can contact the Financial Aid department of the college or university you are attending, or will be attending, for a copy.

-8 — The Platt announces its grants every year approximately July 1.
+8 — 2020-21 grants will be announced in early July 2020.
 You will receive a letter from the Platt, mailed to your home address.
 Your college or university will then receive notice from the Platt, along with payment of your grant.